freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 ### LandingPageHero.jsx
 - The "Hero" of a web app usually refers to a large, prominent image or section at the top of a webpage, often used to immediately capture a visitor's attention and convey the website's core message or purpose. -> in the words of Google's AI.
 - This will consist of a small image or two, where the images consist of some cute family and pet pics and an inspirational "Take home a furry new friend" quote, BUT it shouldn't be taken lightly since it is the first impression of our page.
-- There is already a design for this on FIGMA!

 ### LoginPage.jsx
 - This will assume the user/shelter has an account with a username and password and can log in.